In today's world, almost everything has moved online. For businesses, this includes shifting from on-premises to cloud-based software systems.

 If moving to the cloud has been part of your business’ plans for some time but you’ve been putting it off, if you’re feeling lost and unsure of where to begin, or if you don’t even know what any of these terms mean, then this article is for you.
 This will introduce you to the key terms, outline where to begin, guide you through the process, and show you that any change is not as difficult as you might think.

-However, there are some drawbacks to installing on-premise software, including:
+However, there are some drawbacks to installing on-premises software, including:

 Cost: You must pay upfront for the software and there may be additional annual maintenance fees.